 Our Board of Directors is elected by the shareholders to oversee management in the conduct of HSNi's business and to assure that the long-term interests of our shareholders are being served.
 The Board holds regularly scheduled meetings at least quarterly and as otherwise needed to consider corporate decisions requiring its attention and action.
-The Board has four standing committees: the Audit Committee, the Compensation and Human Resources Committee (also referred to as the Compensation Committee), the Governance and Nominating Committee (also referred to as the Governance Committee), and the Executive Committee.
+The Board has five standing committees: the Audit Committee, the Compensation and Human Resources Committee (also referred to as the Compensation Committee), the Governance and Nominating Committee (also referred to as the Governance Committee), the Investment Committee and the Executive Committee.
 With the exception of the Executive Committee, each of the committees operates under a written charter which may be found on our corporate website at www.hsni.com.
-The principal responsibilities of these committees are described below.
+The principal responsibilities of these committees are described below under "The Board of Directors and Committees."